imsharukh1994/OfficeDocs-DeployOffice/office/volume-license-activation/tools-to-manage-volume-activation-of-office.md

 ## The slmgr.vbs script

-The Software License Manager (slmgr.vbs) script, located in the `Windows\system32` ffolder, configures and retrieves volume activation details for the Office KMS host and the Windows host.
+The Software License Manager (slmgr.vbs) script, located in the `Windows\system32` folder, configures and retrieves volume activation details for the Office KMS host and the Windows host.
 For more information, see [Configuring KMS Hosts](/previous-versions/tn-archive/ff793407(v=technet.10)) for Windows.

 You can run the script locally on the target computer or remotely from another computer.
 You must use an administrator account to run the script.
 If a standard user runs slmgr.vbs, some license data might be missing or incorrect, and many operations become prohibited.